 Meriden values feedback from the school community and collects feedback on community satisfaction through numerous avenues.
 Feedback from parent, student and staff members' perspectives are all important inputs when planning for current and future generations of Meriden girls.
-Thoughtful consideration is given to information received and it is then applied to decisions from high level strategic planning to improving daily operations.
+Thoughtful consideration is given to information received which is then applied to decisions from high level strategic planning to improving daily operations.

-A recent study was performed of Meriden community satisfaction over the past five years, and it confirmed our community satisfaction has been high and remained relatively steady.
-Meriden actively conducts annual satisfaction surveys of staff and the parents and students of selected year groups.
+Our community satisfaction measured by online surveys remains strong.
+Meriden actively conducts annual satisfaction surveys of all staff, and the parents and students of selected year groups.